crespohector/welcome-to-mod-7/README.md

 [Project Proposal Form](https://forms.gle/7zJjvXKFh7sJNENM9)

 ---
-Here are some capstone project ideas that tend to be associated with success in the observations of the TAs, but of course they are not a guarantee of success.
+Here are some capstone project ideas that tend to be associated with success in the observations of the IA's, but of course they are not a guarantee of success.
 Please note ***these are in no particular order*** and you are absolutely ***not required to choose one of these*** projects.
 This list may guide your thought process as much or as little as you feel is appropriate.

 Please note that **multiple user types are not allowed**. *(Ex- Business owner and customers)*
 > We want to diversify our project portfolio.
 If you already did a social media clone, then maybe try working on a traveling app or E-commerce app.